jefferyfry/gcp-saas-bill/README.md

 ## Data Workflow
 ![Data Workflow](https://user-images.githubusercontent.com/6440106/64708366-5d17b480-d469-11e9-8137-2977472a1515.png)

-1 - Customer subscribes (or makes changes) to Jenkins Support in the marketplace.
+1 - Customer subscribes (or makes changes) to the listing in the marketplace.

-2a - Agent Cloud Function receives a notification of a change to a Jenkins Support subscription.
+2a - Agent Cloud Function receives a notification of a change to a subscription.
 This can be a new subscription, cancellation, update or renewal.

 2b - For new accounts, the marketplace directs the customer to a signup page served by the Subscription Service.